Multiplicity as a Personal Brand Strategy

 Can you imagine?

-Not because I had nothing to say.
-That would almost be easier.
+Three years.
+And it wasn't because I had nothing to say (haha, that would almost be easier).
 I had too much to say.
-That was the problem.

 I wanted to write about marketing.
 But also design.
 But also taste.
 But also AI.
-But also ambition.
 But also how people build careers.
 But also how brands become desirable.
-But also why some things feel culturally intelligent and others feel like they were approved by a committee with fluorescent lighting.
 And every time I tried to begin, I could hear the advice in my head.

 What is your niche?